TheBeyondGroup/shopkeeper/README.md

 ```
 npm link
 ```
-If you're using `asdf` you may need to run `asdf reshim` to pick up the changes.
-Also, make sure you're using the same node version in your shopkeepe directory as you are using elsewhere. `asdf` scopes global packages by version.
+If you're using `asdf` to manage your node version, you may need to run `asdf reshim` to pick up the changes.
+Also, make sure you're using the same node version in your shopkeeper directory as you are using elsewhere. `asdf` scopes global packages by version.

 Then you'll be able to run: